 DHCD works in collaboration with communities throughout the Commonwealth as part of its comprehensive approach to meeting the housing needs of: (1) the homeless; (2) those at risk of becoming homeless; (3) special needs populations; (4) individuals with HIV/AIDS and (5) those that could not otherwise afford decent housing.
-Each year, more than 30,000 persons are served by programs that prevent homelessness, shelter those who are homeless, move the homeless into permanent housing, offer supportive services to those with special needs including victims of domestic violence and assist low-income citizens in accessing decent, safe and affordable housing.
+Each year, DHCD serves these individuals by programs that prevent homelessness, shelter those who are homeless, move the homeless into permanent housing, offer supportive services to those with special needs including victims of domestic violence and assist low-income citizens in accessing decent, safe and affordable housing.
 If it were not for these programs, the safety and lives of thousands of individuals and families would be in jeopardy.
 The demand for housing assistance and homeless prevention and services increased during the recession and continues to remain high.

-Despite the increased demand, the agency has been very effective in strategically aligning resources has changed its approach to homeless services programs.
+Despite the increased demand, the agency has been very effective in strategically aligning resources to homeless services programs.
 In FY 2013, approximately 60 percent of homeless services funding was targeted to rapid re-housing efforts.
 This is a nationally acclaimed best practice that quickly moves persons experiencing homelessness out of shelters and into permanent housing, with supportive services provided as appropriate.
 This approach has proven to be more cost efficient and more effective in moving people into stable housing more quickly.
-For FY 15, overall homelessness in the commonwealth remained fairly stable with a slight decrease.
-Veteran homelessness decreased by 1.6 percent and the number of families experiencing homelessness increased by 3.5 percent.
-This follows a significant decline (23%) in homelessness between 2010-2014.